-Dr Hamid is a Consultant Cardiologist managing all aspects of cardiovascular disease including ischaemic heart disease (angina and heart attacks), hypertension (high blood pressure) and heart failure (breathlessness and fluid retention).
+Dr Shoaib Hamid is a Consultant Cardiologist with more than twenty years of experience in managing all aspects of cardiovascular disease including ischaemic heart disease, arrhythmias, hypertension and heart failure.

-Dr Hamid was awarded a British Heart Foundation Fellowship and studied inherited heart conditions causing cardiomyopathies and sudden cardiac death as part of his MD.
+During his cardiology training he was awarded a British Heart Foundation Research Fellowship which was undertaken at the Inherited Cardiac Conditions Unit at St George’s Hospital Medical School, a national referral unit.
+Dr Hamid investigated and gained clinical experience in inherited heart conditions causing cardiomyopathies and sudden cardiac death for which he was awarded his MD degree by the University of London.
+He has continued his contribution to research as a local principal investigator in multi-centre clinical trials.
 He has published and presented research at national and international meetings on cardiomyopathies, pacemakers and cardiac resynchronisation therapy.

 He is a Consultant Cardiologist and Clinical Director of Cardiology at Lewisham and Greenwich NHS Trust.
 He is involved in general cardiology providing specialist care for cardiology inpatients and outpatient clinics.
 Dr Hamid is clinical lead for the Arrhythmia, Devices and Inherited Cardiovascular Diseases services.
 After being appointed, he developed a multi-disciplinary team to diagnose and treat patients with heart rhythm conditions including establishing a new complex cardiac pacemaker and defibrillator implantation and follow-up service.
 He performs a high volume of pacemaker and complex device implantations.